koajs/static-cache/README.md

 })
 ```

-`dir` - the directory you wish to serve.
+- `dir` - the directory you wish to serve.
-`options.maxAge` - cache control max age for the files, `0` by default.
+- `options.maxAge` - cache control max age for the files, `0` by default.
-`options.buffer` - store the files in memory instead of streaming from the filesystem on each request.
+- `options.buffer` - store the files in memory instead of streaming from the filesystem on each request.
-`options.alias` - object map of aliases.
+- `options.alias` - object map of aliases.
+See below.

 ### Aliases